afourmy/pyNMS/README.md

 - [ ] Treeview to display the list of object of the network
 - [ ] when clicking on a link, window displaying all routes / traffic link mapped on it
 - [ ] Right-click of the tree view equivalent to a right-click on the canvas
-- [ ] Menu to generate complex graph: hypercube, square tiling in a special window
 - [ ] Make a clear distinction between class variable and init
-- [ ] Rename objects bugs
-- [ ] Property decorator to summarize routes param
-- [ ] Vertical bars in RC menu to separate methods

 ## Config generation
-- [x] Generate OSPF config
-- [x] Generate RIP config
-- [x] Have an "AS number" and an "area" number.
-- [x] Generate IS-IS config
 - [ ] Generate MPLS config
 - [ ] Generate RSTP config

 ## Import/Export/Save
-- [x] Import and export the graph with CSV
-- [x] Import and export the graph with excel
-- [x] Import GML format and provide all files from the topology zoo
-- [x] Allow to import the property of nodes, so that they can be efficiently modified in excel for a big graph
 - [ ] Consider all scenario when saving/opening a saved project
 - [ ] Save all scenario
 - [ ] Import Export all scenario